 Wondering if you need a VPN for travel and which one is best?
 Then you’re in the right place!

-In this post, we’ll discuss the many reasons why you should use a VPN for traveling, how to choose one, and which one we recommend based on our experience as full-time travelers.
+In this post, we’ll discuss the many reasons why you absolutely need a VPN for traveling, how to choose the right one for you, and which one we recommend based on our experience as full-time travelers and digital nomads.

 Why Do I Need a VPN?

 The majority of people don’t think twice about connecting their devices to public wifi networks like those available at local coffee shops and libraries.

 This is especially true when traveling, because a lot of people don’t have international data on their phones, so connecting to the wifi at airports, hotels, and on airplanes is the only way to get online without paying huge international roaming fees.

 What they don’t know is that using unsecured wifi networks is extremely risky because you’re leaving yourself completely vulnerable to data theft and hackers.